bryanjswift/dotconfig/README.md

 Mutt](http://stevelosh.com/blog/2012/10/the-homely-mutt/), specifically the
 section on [Retrieving
 Passwords](http://stevelosh.com/blog/2012/10/the-homely-mutt/#retrieving-passwords)
-for more information about seeting this up.
+for more information about setting this up.

+The above description is kept as a reference for historical reasons but the currenet set of configuration is using the [1Password CLI](https://1password.com/downloads/command-line/) tool to retrieve passwords from an "offlineimap" vault.

     # Install the tools for syncing, reading and sending email locally
-    brew install lynx msmtp mutt offlineimap
+    brew install lynx msmtp mutt isync offlineimap
+    # Install the 1Password CLI
+    brew cask install 1password-cli
     # Add the command line tool for searching the macOS contacts
     brew install keith/formulae/contacts-cli
     # Link dotfiles for these tools into the home directory